Compiling or packages?

 If you installed Kismet using a package from your distribution, uninstall it the same way; if you compiled it yourself, be sure to remove it

 Kismet needs a number of libraries and development headers to compile; these should be available in nearly all distributions.

-On some older versions,
+On some older distributions,

 libprotobuf-c-devmay be called

-Fedora (and related)
+Linux Fedora (and related)

 Clone Kismet from git.
 If you haven’t cloned Kismet before:

 git clone https://www.kismetwireless.net/git/kismet.git

 If you have a Kismet repo already:

-$ cd kismet $ git pull
+cd kismet git pull

 This will find all the specifics about your system and prepare Kismet for compiling.
 If you have any missing dependencies or incompatible library versions, they will show up here.

-$ cd kismet $ ./configure
+cd kismet ./configure